oicr-gsi/shesmu/plugin-niassa+pinery/README.md

       ]
     }

-The `accession` is the workflow SWID. `lanes` describes the `lanes` INI parameter for top-level Niassa workflows (_e.g._, BCL2FASTQ, CellRanger).
-For most workflows, this should be null.
-Currently, only `"CELL_RANGER"` is supported.
+The `accession` is the workflow SWID. `type` describes how LIMS keys will be associated with the Niassa workflows (_e.g._, non-top-level,  BCL2FASTQ, CellRanger).
+For most workflows, this should be `"FILES"`.
+Currently, `"CELL_RANGER"` is the only other supported value.
 When finding existing workflow runs that match, the `accession` is used; any alternate accessions that should be considered equivalent can be put in the `previousAccessions` array.
-The `maxInFlight` is a best-effort attempt to limit the number of simultaneous workflow runs launch by this olive.
+The `maxInFlight` is a best-effort attempt to limit the number of simultaneous workflow runs launched by this olive.
 The `services` list is the name of services presented to throttlers to block launching of this workflow.
 The `parameters` array describes all the INI parameters and how they should be available to olives.
 Each parameter is defined as follows:

         {
           "name": "foo",